CaptCardoso/Subreddit-Classifier/README.md

 The logistic regression had a slightly better accuracy score 87% than the random forest model 84%.
 It was able to correctly classify 239 posts from starwars and 191 posts from startrek.
 Total missclassified was 70.
 This in my opinion isn't a bad result.

-I analysed the missclassified posts, most of the words from the miscclassified post are words like series, episodes, seasons etc. These can easily be attributed to either subreddits
+I analysed the missclassified posts, most of the words from the misclassified post are words like series, episodes, seasons etc. These can easily be attributed to either subreddits

 The results shows that both starwars and startrek have very distinct keywords.